-To meet Chapter 86 standards, the applicant is retaining 4 existing trees and is planting 1 additional tree along the Center Street NE frontage (see Exhibit 4).
+To meet Chapter 86 standards, the applicant is retaining 4 existing street trees and will plant 1 additional tree along the Center Street NE frontage (see Exhibit 4).
 The submitted Planting Plan also illustrates that the applicant is proposing to plant 26 street trees along the 23rd Street NE frontage to meet City standards.
 Due to the site's limited frontage along Grear Street NE and D Street NE, street trees cannot be planted along the frontage of those public streets.